inspirai/Characterize-Anything/README.md

 - We've long been fascinated by the idea of AI-driven characters / avatars (both UGC and PGC ones).
 [Character.ai](https://beta.character.ai/) is one of the best places where you could get an interesting experience.
 - [Segment Anything](https://github.com/facebookresearch/segment-anything) is just amazing.
 Period.
 - ChatGPT is just amazing.
 Period.
+- There are awesome preliminary open-source projects that we could base on.
 - Inspirai inspires people.

 **🌟 What are potential applications?**